5 Types of Loyalty Schemes

 Why is the program so successful?
 The Prime loyalty program changes customer behavior.
 “When a customer becomes a Prime member, they do step up their purchases considerably,” according to Amazon Chief Financial Officer Tom Szkutak.
 Not surprising.
 When a customer shells out $99 for an annual membership, they’re going to spend the rest of the year trying to get their money’s worth for that purchase.

 Cashback rewards programs are easy to understand, create, and maintain.
 The value proposition is simple — spend $X and get $Y. Companies like JCPenney, Macy’s, Bank of America, and CVS Pharmacy are using cashback reward programs to reduce their churn rates and increase transaction amounts.

 - Easy to communicate the value proposition

-- Can be tiered to offer greater rewards to high-value customers
+- Can be tiered to offer more exceptional rewards to high-value customers

 - Redemption of rewards can drive incremental visits and sales